Google Ads strategy for profitable SME growth

 The minimum spend for incrementality testing has dropped from $100,000 to $5,000, making advanced measurements accessible to small and medium-sized businesses.

-Benefits of incrementality testing:
+Advantages of incrementality testing:

-Measure the actual impact of ads
+- Measure the real impact of advertising

-Optimize budget allocation across channels
+- Optimise budget allocation between channels

-Identify audience overlap and cannibalization
+- Identify audience overlap and cannibalisation

 Industry benchmarks 2026